nxtwrld/aouros-www/AI_IMPLEMENTATION_GUIDE.md

 - ✅ **Comprehensive Testing**: Extensive compatibility and integration testing
 - ✅ **Monitoring**: Full observability into new system performance

-The implementation leverages the existing codebase's strengths while positioning Aouros for next-generation medical AI capabilities.
+The implementation leverages the existing codebase's strengths while positioning Mediqom for next-generation medical AI capabilities.